mikeybeck/bitbar-bitbucketPRs/README.md

 ### TODO

-- [x] Display build status for PR (red & green colour coded - at the cost of speed.
-I'll make this optional)
+- [x] Display build status for PR (red & green colour coded - at the cost of speed.)
-- [ ] Display number of approvals
+- [x] Display number of approvals (also slows things down due to extra http call.)
 - [ ] Display number of comments
-- [ ] Make build status display optional
+- [ ] Make build status display / number of approvals optional
+- [ ] Use icons to indicate comments / approvals

 ## License
 MIT.
 See the License file for more info.